d4vidsha/scheduler/CONTRIBUTING.md

 1. Fork this repository and then clone your fork.

 2. Create your `.env` files.
-These new environment files store all the default environment variables.
-You can leave the defaults as is for now.
+These newly created environment files store all the default environment variables.
+You can leave the defaults as they are for now.

     ```bash
     cp .env.example .env